mhammadsaani/DevOps/DevOps with Kunal/1- Networking/NETWORKING.md

 Every device that can be connected has an IP address.
 An IP address is in the form of X.X.X.X. each X can contain 0-255 no.s. this tells the internet, to where send and receive the data.
 Your "good morning" message will be sent to your friend only if the internet know which IP address he/she has.
-But wait? how does the internet knows which application to send to ? it is not like you send a whatsapp message and it has sent in your friend email,is it? for that there are port numbers, which tells which application this "good morning" message has to be sent.Ports are 16 bit no.s and some are already reserved. forexample:- port no. 80 is reserved for http.
+But wait? how does the internet knows which application to send to ? it is not like you send a whatsapp message and it has sent in your friend email,is it? for that there are port numbers, which tells which application this "good morning" message has to be sent.Ports are 16 bit no.s and some are already reserved. for example:- port no. 80 is reserved for http.
-Now this is one final problem , the problem of sequence. when you send "good morning" why doesnt the data is tranfered as "morning gdoo", how does the sequence of those data packets is maintained? the answer is sequence no.s. they maintain the sequence of those data packets to be transferred.
+Now this is one final problem , the problem of sequence. when you send "good morning" why doesn't the data is tranferred as "morning gdoo", how does the sequence of those data packets is maintained? the answer is sequence no.s. they maintain the sequence of those data packets to be transferred.
 So there it is a simple overview of how your simple message in form of data is transferred form one computer to another.
 You will learn more in detail when u will study network models like OSI model and TCP/IP model.